Skip to Content

 The city is wedged between the lakes of Haapavesi and Pihlavesi, and it’s this geographic feature that adds to Savonlinna’s beauty.
 You can see water and green banks for as far as the eye can see.

 There are also some interesting attractions in Savonlinna.
-Olavinlinna (St Olaf’s) Castle is one of them.
-It’s built on an island, adding to its dramatic look and was built in the 15th century.
-A quirkier place to check out is Kerimäki Church, in the neighbouring village of Kerimäki, which is one of the biggest wooden churches in the world.
+Olavinlinna Castle is one of them.
+It’s built on an island, adding to its dramatic look and was built in the 15th century to repel Russian and Danish invaders.

 If you’re a fan of classical music, you need to visit when the Savonlinna Opera Festival is on.
 It’s held every year in Olavinlinna Castle.